 Rebuilding, updating and withdrawal: 3501/3511

 The 3501s were all converted to tender engines, some whilst they were still running on the broad gauge.
 All were running as members of the 2-4-0 Stella class by 1892.
 The 3511 series followed them into the Stella Class and lost tanks and gained tenders in 1894/5.

 No 11 was renumbered 3600 in the 1912 renumbering.
 All those built with parallel boilers had taper boilers by 1915.
 The detail design of the boilers changed over the years as Churchward optimised the standard boiler designs.
 They gained superheating between 1912 and 1927.
 The earlier ones received larger (deeper) bunkers in time, but never the overhanging rear extension seen on most other classes.
+Surprisingly, for a class extensively used on suburban work, ATC fitting did not commence until 1928.
 They were withdrawn between 1930 and 1934, having been made redundant by the standard large 2-6-2 tanks on their normal suburban passenger work.

 The 1101 had their cab roofs rounded off to improve clearances within a very few years of purchase, and gained GWR safety valve covers in the 1930s.
 Other than that they were little altered until withdrawn in 1959/60.

 None were preserved, but Cadbury's No 1, also built by Avonside and with the Birmingham Railway museum, is clearly a close relative.

 1101 Class.
 I didn't locate a good drawing of the valve gear so this is partially conjectural.
 Modellers beware.

 1105 at Danygraig Depot, 1946.
 Photo by Ben Brooksbank, and reproduced by Commons Licence.
 Click on the picture for a larger version.